OA and Marine Spatial Planning

 Keith, D.A., et al. (2020).
 IUCN Global Ecosystem Typology 2.0: Descriptive Profiles for Biomes and Ecosystem Functional Groups.
 IUCN. ↩︎

 ESCAP.
 (2022).
 Ocean Accounts in the Pacific: Implementation Progress and Lessons Learned.
 UN Economic and Social Commission for Asia and the Pacific.
-The example values are illustrative, derived from the pilot exercise methodology. ↩︎
+The example values are illustrative, derived from the pilot exercise methodology and expressed in hectares consistent with SEEA EA para 4.15. ↩︎

 SEEA EA para 4.15 notes that extent accounts may be compiled in area units appropriate to the scale of analysis, including hectares and square kilometres. ↩︎